3rdworldjuander/EIHub-RAG/README.md

 ## Feedback and Improvements

-We welcome feedback to improve the accuracy and usefulness of this tool.
+Feedback is welcome to improve the accuracy and usefulness of this tool.
 Please submit issues or suggestions through the repository's issue tracker.

 ---
 *Note: This AI search bot is an independent project and is not officially affiliated with or endorsed by PCG or EI-Hub.
 For official support, please use authorized support channels.*